-- Cheapest car insurance in Michigan for a bad driving record
+- Which company has the cheapest car insurance in Michigan for a bad driving record?

 - How much is high-risk car insurance in Michigan?

-- Cheapest car insurance in Michigan with a DUI
+- What company offers the cheapest car insurance in Michigan after a DUI?

 - Cheapest car insurance in Michigan with multiple tickets

-- Michigan car insurance laws for high-risk drivers
+- Which city has the cheapest car insurance for high-risk drivers in Michigan?

 - Compare Michigan high-risk driver car insurance rates with other states

-Cheapest car insurance in Michigan for a bad driving record
+Which company has the cheapest car insurance in Michigan for a bad driving record?

 | Company | Average annual premium for clean record | Annual premium for high-risk driver |